 COVID-19: Insurance and Securities Licensing Updates

-We have compiled a list of insurance and securities licensing changes, both Prelicensing and Continuing Education related, happening due to the COVID-19 outbreak.
-This post is updated daily as changes are announced by regulators.
+A.D.
+Banker & Company has compiled a list of insurance and securities licensing changes, both Prelicensing and Continuing Education related, happening due to the COVID-19 outbreak.
+This post is updated daily as state regulators announce updates and changes, including remote testing.
 We encourage you to visit the FINRA website and your state's department of insurance website to get more information.